BLCM/wlmods/Apocalyptech/gameplay_changes/README.md

 See the individual mod folders for full READMEs.

 - **Better Overworld Movement** - Allows sprinting and jumping in the Overworld
+- **Early Destruction Rains From The Heavens** - Allows the player to pick up Destruction Rains From The Heavens right after Karnok's wall, like the other Zone 3 side quests.
 - **Early Overworld Abilities** - Allows the player to dispel barrier hexes, bypass red Dark Magic barriers, and see hidden bridges from the beginning of the game.